Get the Look of Iron Pipe Shelves with this Wire Shelving Hack

 Sander or Sanderpaper – My favorite power tool would have to be my sander: Tacklife Mouse Sander with Sanding Pads

-Free Spray Painting Checklist – Don’t forget to download my Spray Painting Checklist with all of my best spray painting tips, which will ensure you have a beautiful finish every time.
-Fill out the form at the end of this post to access the free spray painting checklist and all of the other freebies in my printable library.
+Free Spray Painting Checklist – Don’t forget to download my Spray Painting Checklist HERE with all of my best spray painting tips, which will ensure you have a beautiful finish every time.

 Cut List: DIY Industrial Shelves